ESA Letter Rejection Explained: What You Need to Know to Get Approved

 What To Do If Your ESA Letter Is Rejected by Your Landlord

 If your landlord denies your ESA letter, don’t panic.
 In many cases, the denial happens because something in the documentation was unclear, missing, or misunderstood.
-Below are 10 practical actions you can take to resolve the issue effectively and legally.

 Make Sure Your ESA Letter Is Actually Legitimate